Automattic/vip-go-nextjs-skeleton/README.md

 - Webpack 4 support has been removed.
 See the [Webpack 5 upgrade documentation][webpack5] for more information.
 - The `target` option has been deprecated.
 If you are currently using the `target` option set to `serverless`, please read the [documentation on how to leverage the new output][output-file-tracing].
 - Next.js `Image` component changed its wrapping element.
 See the [documentation][image-optimization] for more information.
-- The minimum Node.js version has been bumped from `12.0.0` to `12.22.0` which is the first version of Node.js with native ES Modules support.
+- The minimum Node.js version requirement is **Node.js v24** or higher.

 [apollo]: https://www.apollographql.com
 [apollo-provider]: https://github.com/Automattic/vip-go-nextjs-skeleton/blob/725c0695ad603d2ecc8b56ff1c9f1cad95f5fe98/graphql/apollo-provider.tsx